 Folks who consume more than 2,000 mg of vitamin C have been linked to the formation of kidney stones.

 3. Can lead to our body to absorb too much iron

 You already know in the list above that vitamin C helps our body absorb iron better.

 Studies show that taking 100mg of vitamin C will increase iron absorption by 67% in one meal .

-This is a problem for most folks but for people who have like hemochromatosis, this can be a health issue.
+It is a problem for most folks, but for people who have like hemochromatosis, this can be a health issue.

 If our body absorbs too much iron, it leads to a condition medical experts describe as “Iron Overload.”